Understanding Debt Consolidation

 Debt settlement carries significant risks including lawsuits from creditors during the negotiation period when you've stopped making payments.
 These lawsuits can result in wage garnishment or bank account levies, making it even harder to save for settlements.

-You'll also face tax liabilities on forgiven debt exceeding $600, potentially owing thousands to the IRS.
-The damaged credit affects future borrowing for 7 years, limiting your ability to buy a home, purchase a car, or even qualify for rental housing at reasonable rates.
-Finally, the industry includes disreputable companies charging upfront fees before settling any debts—a practice that's illegal under the FTC's Telemarketing Sales Rule.
+You'll also face tax liabilities on forgiven debt exceeding $600.
+The damaged credit affects future borrowing for 7 years, limiting your ability to buy a home, purchase a car, or qualify for rental housing at reasonable rates.
+The FTC has stepped up enforcement against bad actors in 2025-2026, including a July 2025 case against Accelerated Debt Settlement Inc. for an alleged $100 million scheme involving illegal advance fees, impersonation of banks and government agencies, and unlawful credit report pulls.
+Charging upfront fees before settling any debts remains illegal under the FTC's Telemarketing Sales Rule.

 When to Choose Debt Consolidation